tegacodes/EccentricInterfaces/student-work.md

 ![Spiritum1](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/spiritum/s2.jpg)
 ![Spiritum2](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/spiritum/s1.jpg)
 ![Spiritum3](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/spiritum/s3.jpg)
-Project description:
+**Description:**
 Spiritum exists in a near future where reducing our carbon footprint is a necessity.
-Carbon conscientious individuals can chose to filter the carbon dioxide created from their breath before releasing it into the air.
-Spiritum is a planet based filtration system that soaks up the carbon dioxide from our breathe before releasing into the atmosphere.
+Carbon conscientious individuals can choose to filter the carbon dioxide from their breath before releasing it into the air.
+Spiritum is a planet based filtration system that soaks up the carbon dioxide from exhalations before releasing it into the atmosphere.

 Contact info: @sharoniscarin @flodyssey sharon.hsienpu.chen@gmail.com